jorsanpe/cpm-ported-bits/README.md

-# cpm-plugins
+# cpm-bits
-An initial set of useful open source plugins for CPM ported from other projects
+An initial set of useful open source bits for CPM ported from other projects